top of page

 EDUCATION & SCHOLARSHIP

 Black women educators (with a particular focus on higher education) and scholars have greatly impacted the Black community and American society.
 In the early twentieth century, one of the important goals of Black scholars was to counteract the negative images and representations of African Americans that were institutionalized within academia and society.
 This historical account of Black women scholars begins in the nineteenth century with Sarah Jane Woodson Early, Anna J. Cooper, and Georgiana Rose Simpson and the insurmountable challenges they faced.
 Some educators created schools and programs like Mary McLeod Bethune or taught at historically black colleges and universities (HBCUs).
-In the wake of new generations of institutional Black academics who foment political activism and cultural conversations around race, power, knowledge, and politics, Black women educators and scholars like Mary Frances Berry, bell hooks, and Kimberlé Crenshaw represent a wide ideological spectrum of scholarly ideas in their work.
+In the wake of new generations of institutional Black academics who foment political activism and cultural conversations around race, power, knowledge, and politics, Black women educators and scholars like Mary Frances Berry, Angela Davis, bell hooks, and Kimberlé Crenshaw represent a wide ideological spectrum of scholarly ideas in their work.

 “The first book in an anticipated six-volume set, TRAILBLAZERS is an inspiring, comprehensive work.
 With a multidisciplinary background in music, design, and poetry, David provides the model of activist scholarship that combines academic nuance and sophistication with an engaging writing style that is accessible to general readership, such as David’s essay that convincingly demonstrates how women served as the “foot soldiers” of the civil rights movement.
 Backed by impressive endnotes and references, each chapter is encyclopedic in breadth while offering fresh analytical insights into Black women who are well covered in the existing literature, like Rosa Parks.
 The choice to combine the topics of activism, dance, and sports makes for an eclectic collection . . . .
 Accompanied by dozens of stark, powerful black-and-white photographs and portraits, this is a visually arresting volume whose words match the power of its images.
 An exciting resource in a promising, thorough multivolume celebration of Black women."